subaquatic-pierre/aws-ecs-ci-cd/README.md

 ### Main Features

-- :star: Decoupled front and backend-ends
+- :star: Decoupled frontend and backend
-- :star: Front Application served worldwide CDN with AWS CloudFront
+- :star: Frontend Application cached worldwide with AWS CloudFront for excellent performance
-- :star: Resilient and Highly available back-end API with Autoscalling and network load balancing
+- :star: Resilient and Highly available backend API with Autoscalling and network load balancing
 - :star: Secure connection with SSL certificate on AWS Route 53
 - :star: Redirect all http://www.domain.com traffic to https://domain.com
 - :star: AWS CodePipeline which automates application deployment
 - :star: Secure VPC
-- :star: Secure application logs for high visibility into application, including Athena ALB logs
+- :star: Secure application logs for high visibility, including Athena ALB logs

 ### Pre-requisites (if not follow the how to's):